PhuongPham7112/PhuongPham7112.github.io/_posts/2023-04-24-raytracer.md

 tags: [raytracer, OpenGL, computer-graphics]
 ---

+First time learning to build raytracer from scratch using OpenGL.

 # Raytracing Logic
-First time learning to build raytracer from scratch using OpenGL.
-The logic was pretty straightforward:

 1. Shoot a primary ray from the camera pixel by pixel within a frame
 2. Calculate to determine whether the ray hits any object, two types of geometry in the scene was Triangle and Sphere